Greenland, Baffin & Northwest Passage In-Depth

 Day 16: Disembarkation in Resolute, Canada

-Today, make your way to the airport to catch your homeward flights, or spend the day exploring Canada's capital city.
+Fully rested, today you’ll make your own way to Calgary airport to catch your onward flights or spend more time exploring Canada's capital.

 NOTE: This itinerary is for guidance only as each voyage will vary depending on ice and weather conditions, and opportunities to see wildlife.
 Flexibility is key and all part of the adventure of an expeditionary cruise.